click here to jump to start of article

 Caught in the Trap

 As it turns out, the Egyptians did not enslave the Jews outright.
 Pharaoh played off the Jews' desire for acceptance, and announced the beginning of a massive public works campaign.
-All "good" Egyptian citizens were invited to participate in building the storage cities of Pitom and Raamses.
+All Egyptian citizens were invited to participate in building the storage cities of Pitom and Raamses.
 To set an example, Pharaoh himself came out the first day wearing a brick-mold around his neck.

 The Torah says: "The Egyptians enslaved the Jews bi-perach" (Exodus 1:14).
 "Perach" is usually translated as with "crushing hardness."
 But "perach" can also mean with "a soft mouth."
 The Jews were sweet-talked into it.